• Follow Us On

 Kutch Embroidery

-Kutch Woman Hand Sewing
+Kutch Woman Hand Sewin

 In the regions of Kutch and Saurashtra where the local artisans are known for their exquisite and creative designs.
 The inspiration is derived from the motifs like animals and birds, geometric patterns, and dancing romantic human figures.
 The crafters also take inspiration from Mughal and Persian art.
 The embroidery is crafted on cotton or silk fabric with silk or wool yarn using mirrors, shells and beads as embellishments.
 They use vibrant combinations of colours like green, yellow, deep red, ivory, black, indigo etc., to give life to their art forms, they ornate the entire fabric to make it look richer.

-Mirror Work Detailing
+Mirror Work Detailing Nature-Inspired Motifs

 Types of Embroidery